 - Medical advice -We cannot provide medical advice.
 If you have concerns about your health, please see your health care provider.

-Complaints related to compliance with COVID-19 Safety Guidelines at gas stations, grocery stores, bakeries, and other retail establishments should be directed to the
+Complaints at gas stations, grocery stores, bakeries, meat processing (ADD), and other retail establishments should be directed to the

 Michigan Department of Agriculture & Rural Development.